September 14, 2021 2:11:47 PM

 Kindly contact our office for current rates.

-Our staff are fully insured for liability and dishonesty.
+Our staff are insured for liability and dishonesty.
 Additionally, all of our caregivers are employees of Living Assistance Services, are covered under Workers’ Compensation and have undergone an extensive police background and references check.

 Our Insurance Certificate may be viewed on request or a copy will be provided prior to the service date.